“The Boxed” – Story in Three Chapters

 Jaques Louis David · Alphonse Giroux · Louis Daguerre

-A leather box with gilt stamping and royal purple velvet interior… beautiful example of the French Aesthetic style!
-The creator’s signature opens a door to explore a wonderful story.
-Our expert guest Rabah El A’awar (artist, art researcher, and art writer) and Cabinet of Curiosity are proud to present a research about Maison Giroux, whose success is inseparable from the development of new industrial art.
+A leather box with gilt stamping and royal purple velvet interior… a beautiful example of the French Aesthetic style!
+The creator’s signature opens a door to exploring a wonderful story.
+Our expert guest Rabah El A’awar (artist, art researcher, and art writer) and Cabinet of Curiosity are proud to present research about Maison Giroux, whose success is inseparable from the development of new industrial art.

 François-Simon-Alphonse Giroux was known as "the merchant of the princes".
 He became an important Parisian manufacturer of luxury furniture and accessories.
 His works were supplied to the Crown, the aristocracy, and the bourgeoisie.